Wondering how to save money on accommodation in Australia?

 Working for somewhere to sleep is not what most would think about when taking a typical trip overseas, but for the budget traveller looking how to save money on accommodation in Australia, it’s a worthwhile option.

 For many working for a place to sleep will be a surprisingly rewarding task.
-Even some professional desk jockeys enjoy leaving the office behind and doing something different for a change.
+Even some professional desk jockeys have enjoyed leaving the office behind and doing something different for a change.

 One pet sitting website that’s popular in Australia is Trustedhousesitters.